Vietnam.vn - Nền tảng quảng bá Việt Nam

 The 1st Marine Regiment, an American unit, suffered 70% casualties in 6 days of fighting on the island.

-The Marine Corps said the runway now “bridges the past and the future, honoring the sacrifices of World War II while enhancing regional security and cooperation” by establishing close relationships with Pacific island nations.
+The Marine Corps release said the runway now "serves as a bridge between the past and the future, honoring the sacrifices of World War II while enhancing regional security and cooperation" by establishing close relationships with Pacific island nations.

 Meanwhile, on Yap Island in the Federated States of Micronesia, located between Guam and Palau, the US Air Force has requested $400 million in the 2025 budget to expand the runway at the island's international airport, which is also a former Japanese military airport, so that US military aircraft can use it.

-Along with the runway, the US Marine Corps is helping to improve the Peleliu Civic Center Museum to house artifacts from the World War II battle.
+Along with the airstrip, the US Marine Corps is helping to improve the Peleliu Civic Center Museum to house artifacts from the World War II battle.

 At an event last month marking the landing of Marine Corps aircraft on Peleliu Island, Governor Emais Roberts thanked the US Department of Defense for its efforts there.